Greensill Capital paid David Cameron salary of over $1 million a year -FT - News Break

 Greensill Capital paid David Cameron salary of over $1 million a year -FT

-Cameron received the salary for his part-time advisory role, which included an attempt to secure government funds for the ailing company, the newspaper said on.ft.com/3e9SvUf.
+Cameron received the salary for his part-time advisory role, which included an attempt to secure government funds for the ailing company, the newspaper said.

 Cameron was contracted to work 25 days a year as an adviser to the board and earned the equivalent of more than $40,000 a day, according to the newspaper.